Alzheimer's Disease Causes, Stages, and Symptoms (cont.)

 Other risk factors for Alzheimer's disease include high blood pressure (hypertension), coronary artery disease, diabetes, and possibly elevated blood cholesterol.
 Individuals who have completed less than eight years of education also have an increased risk for Alzheimer's disease.
 These factors increase the risk of Alzheimer's disease, but by no means do they mean that Alzheimer's disease is inevitable in persons with these factors.

-All patients with Down syndrome will develop the brain changes of Alzheimer's disease by 40 years of age.
+A majority of patients with Down syndrome will develop the brain changes of Alzheimer's disease by 40 years of age.
 This fact was also a clue to the "amyloid hypothesis of Alzheimer's disease" (see section later in this article).

 Viewers share their comments